ciphergoth/pylambdac/README.md

 defined](demofiles/f_fs.olc.md).
 This also describes a clean and convenient method for representing computable countable ordinals with fundamental sequences which as far as I know is original.

+More output from this program [on my blog](https://mindsarentmagic.org/2020/02/24/some-more-numbers-as-lambda-calculus/).

 ## `olcrun`